melwyn-dsouza/melwyn-dsouza/README.md

 - 👋 Hi, I’m @melwyn-dsouza
-- 👀 I’m interested in machine learning and artificial intelligence
+- 👀 I’m interested in ai/ml, kernel, data intensive app design and arch
-- 🌱 Masters degree in AI ML and Electronics
-- 📫 How to reach me? via email: melwyndsouza17@gmail.com or Phone: +353 0830694367
+- 📫 How to reach me? via email: melwyndsouza17@gmail.com

 <!---
 melwyn-dsouza/melwyn-dsouza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.